Meet The Lawrence Times news team

 With LT since: May 2025

 I am originally from the Kansas City area and moved to Lawrence in 2022 to work as a bookseller at the Raven Book Store, where I curated the science fiction and fantasy section and wrote the weekly newsletters.
 In 2020, I graduated from Rice University with a B.A. in English, a concentration in creative writing and a minor in Museums and Cultural Heritage.
 Some of my early bylines can be found in The Rice Thresher, Rice Magazine and The Pitch KC.
-With the editorial assistance of a tortie cat and a jumping spider, I’m delighted to write stories for and about the Lawrence community with LT.
+With the editorial assistance of a tortie cat, I’m delighted to write stories for and about the Lawrence community with LT.

 Something I love about Lawrence: There are endless things I love about Lawrence, but I celebrate the glut of coffee shops and bakeries on a daily basis.